cthorey/pdsimage/docs/source/cookbook.rst

 it for you.
 Be careful with large resolution though, downloads can be very long.

-The default window in centred on the crater with a radius equal to the 80% of the crater diameter.
+The default window in centered on the crater with a radius equal to the 80% of the crater diameter.
 However this can easily be changed and for instance, zooming in resume to